citp/privacy-policy-historical/b/ba/bay/baynews9.com.md

-> *The following text is extracted and transformed from the baynews9.com privacy policy that was archived on 2010-04-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100415154639id_/http%3A//www.baynews9.com/PrivacyPolicy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the baynews9.com privacy policy that was archived on 2010-07-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100714041456id_/http%3A//www.baynews9.com/about/privacy-policy) for the most accurate reproduction.*

-# Station Information - Privacy Policy - Bay News 9
+# Bay News 9 - Privacy Policy - About Us

-## Privacy Policy

-In addition to reviewing this privacy policy, please read our [User Agreement](http://www.baynews9.com/UserAgreement.html).
+In addition to reviewing this privacy policy, please read our User Agreement.
 Your use of **BayNews9.com** constitutes agreement to its terms and conditions.

 **BayNews9.com** is brought to you by Bright House Networks, LLC.
 This policy does not cover information collected on sites linked to from **BayNews9.com**.